alistair23/watchd/README.md

  - Long running dameon application that attempts to reconnect to the watch
      - Should also replay notifications missed while attempting to reconnect

+Note that unlike GadgetBridge all HTTP requests are sent, which includes requests to the Garmin servers.

 ## Installation

 TODO